krivenko/ezARPACK/doc/guide/new_backend.rst

     // Return a pointer to the underlying data array owned by matrix 'm'. static double* get_data_ptr(real_matrix_type & m) { ... }
     static std::complex<double>* get_data_ptr(complex_matrix_type & m) { ... }

+    // Returns the spacing between the beginning of two columns of matrix 'm'.
+    // The spacing can be different from the number of matrix rows if padding
+    // elements are added to the stored data array.
+Returning a negative value
+    // signals that the spacing equals the number of rows. static int get_col_spacing(real_matrix_type const& m) { ... }
+    static int get_col_spacing(complex_matrix_type const& m) { ... }

 * Vector view factories.